IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 Bluemix CLI provides utility for tracing based on "BLUEMIX\_TRACE" environment variable.
 The trace will be disabled if environment variable "BLUEMIX\_TRACE" was not set or it was set to "false" (case ignored), which means, in that case, the invocation of trace API has no effect.
 If "BLUEMIX\_TRACE" was set to "true" (case ignored), the trace will be printed on the terminal.
 Otherwise, the value of "BLUEMIX\_TRACE" will be treated as the path of trace file.

-It's pretty much easy on using Bluemix CLI trace API.
+An example to use Bluemix CLI trace API:

 ```go
 import "github.com/IBM-Bluemix/bluemix-cli-sdk/bluemix/trace"